Braun, Brewers blank Cardinals for twin bill split | Sports-Games

 Brent Suter allowed both of St. Louis' hits, both singles, over three innings, and Freddy Peralta (3-1) followed by striking out three in two innings.
 Devin Williams and Eric Yardley sealed the deal over the final two innings of the seven-inning affair.
 Milwaukee (23-26) took three of five from St. Louis (22-23) over the first three days of the week.
 Both teams are vying for a playoff spot in the National League.

 Catcher Jacob Nottingham clubbed a two-run homer in the sixth inning, and Orlando Arcia also had two hits for the Brewers, who will play the Cardinals five more times in St. Louis to end the regular season.
 Tommy Edman and Paul DeJong were responsible for the Cardinals' two hits.
-Meanwhile, St. Louis rookie Johan Oviedo (0-3, 5.47 ERA) allowed five earned runs and seven hits while striking out five, walking two and hitting three batters over 5 1/3 innings.
+Meanwhile, St. Louis rookie Johan Oviedo (0-3, 5.47 ERA) allowed six runs, five earned, and seven hits while striking out five, walking two and hitting three batters over 5 1/3 innings.

 The Cardinals played this game without manager Mike Shildt.
 He was not in the dugout for Game 2 while serving a one-game suspension for his involvement during a bench-clearing dust-up between the teams during St. Louis' 18-3 loss on Tuesday. --Field Level Media